-Note that if the certificates in the first step are accurate, then both estimates are guaranteed to be $O(2^{-\ell})$-close to the truth. \item The candidate action set $\calB_t^\ell$: After the bidder computes the estimates, she makes the exploitation step and eliminates probably bad actions from the candidates.
+Note that if the certificates are accurate, then both estimates are guaranteed to be $O(2^{-\ell})$-close to the truth. \item The candidate action set $\calB_t^\ell$: After the bidder computes the estimates, she makes the exploitation step and eliminates probably bad actions from the candidates.
 Specifically, she updates the candidate set from $\calB_{t}^{\ell-1}$ to $\calB_t^{\ell}$ based on a UCB-type rule, which removes all actions whose upper confidence bound $\widehat{r}_{i,t}^{\ell} + w_{i,t}^{\ell}$ is smaller than the best one by a margin of at least $2\cdot 2^{-\ell}$ (cf. \eqref{eq:active_set_level}).
 The choice of the margin ensures two important properties of the elimination rule.
 First, the best action is never eliminated with high probability.
 Second, if any action in the candidate set $\calB_t^{\ell}$ is selected, the instantaneous regret is at most $O(2^{-\ell})$.
 After the update on the candidate action set, the bidder moves to level $\ell+1$ and repeat the above procedures. \end{enumerate}